gmoddev/CarbonLuau/README.md

 Start with [AICONTEXT.md](AICONTEXT.md), which maps each rule to its canonical document.
 [Invariants](docs/Invariants.md) owns architecture, security, and lifecycle requirements.
 [Compatibility](docs/Compatibility.md) owns support and validation policy.
 Historical phase contracts and qualification records remain in `docs/` for traceability.

+## AI Disclaimer

+AI tools are used during the development of this addon.
+However, the project's architecture, design decisions, requirements, and overall direction are substantially human-designed and reviewed.
+AI is used primarily as a development and implementation aid rather than as the source of the project's design.

 ## License

 Project licensing and third-party attribution are documented in [`LICENSE`](LICENSE) and [`THIRD_PARTY_NOTICES.md`](THIRD_PARTY_NOTICES.md).